AI Crisis Support

 The Problem

-When people experience moments of intense anxiety or emotional distress, their ability to process information and make decisions is significantly reduced.
+When someone is experiencing intense anxiety or emotional distress, their capacity to process information, navigate menus, and make decisions drops sharply.

 The Solution

-I designed a mobile-first support flow that guides users step-by-step through moments of distress, offering simple choices and clear actions.
+I designed a mobile-first support flow that moves users through moments of distress one small, manageable step at a time.

 Key Concept - Guided, Low-Effort Decisions